DSRCorporation/ssi-medical-prescriptions-demo/README.md

     make run-demo-server
     ```
     - Demo server api will be available at http://localhost:8888
-    - Openapi will be available at http://localhost:8889/openapi
+    - OpenAPI will be available at http://localhost:8889/openapi

 2. Stop demo server
     ```bash